willaguiar/DSW-collaborative-project/manuscript_outline.md

 ## Decisions to make
 - Do we want to add an Analysis od NADW formation and sensitivity to top cell thickness?
 - Do we want to show the DSW sensitivity to salinity restoring? (perhaps only in the Supplementary material)
 - Suggestion from Cosima talk: If we change the model time-step, do we still have the same sensitivity of the top cell?
-PErhaps we can add some experiments with different timesteps to see if it changes the sensitivyty.
+Perhaps we can add some experiments with different timesteps to see if it changes the DSW sensitivity to $dz$.